Skip to main content

 When you save a select or multi‑select preference:

-Each option choice automatically creates a linked Dynamic Marketing List, named like:
+• Each option choice automatically creates a linked Preference List named like:

-These auto‑generated lists are often called Preference Lists.
+These auto‑generated lists are called Preference Lists.
 Functionally, they are Dynamic Marketing Lists that are driven by marketing preferences.
-However, Preference Lists can't be edited as they are meant to be an accurate representation of contacts that are linked to a preference
+However, Preference Lists can't be edited as they are meant to be an accurate representation of contacts that are linked to a preference.
+Temporary filters can be applied for ease of segmentation while on the List but those filters cannot be saved

 Editing a Preference